Skip to main content

 Retaining Ligaments

-Retaining ligaments are fibrous structures that anchor the facial soft tissues to the underlying bone.
+Retaining ligaments are fibrous structures that anchor the facial soft tissues to the underlying bone4.
 In deep plane facelift, these ligaments are released to allow the face to be repositioned without tension on the skin.

 Zygomatic Ligaments